ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 - At Atos: I worked on a platform dedicated to the exploitation of big data.
 - At Intersec: A similar project, but this time for large French telecommunications companies.
 - [Mindup](http://mindup.io/) (co-founder): A social network that allows you to send messages to people around you.
 We had around 10,000 users, which was good for a first entrepreneurial experience, but far from the goal of making it a sustainable project.
 - CodeTown (founder): An interactive online platform that offers coding courses in different programming languages.
-It failed early.
+Unfortunately, it failed early.
 - Chatel Properties (associate): A real estate company specialized in high-quality goods.
 It worked and it is still working, but I didn't want to build my career in real estate, so I left the company to take up other challenges.
 - [ForestAdmin](https://www.forestadmin.com/): A SaaS that plugs into your database to generate a full-featured admin panel.
 I worked there as a full-stack engineer for about two years.
 I touched on everything.
 This is where I've started to learn how to quickly scale a product with a very high growth rate.
-The conditions were perfect to live a very nice adventure: the team was nice and we raised 3M$ and 7M$.
+The conditions were perfect to live a very nice adventure: the team was good and we raised 3M$ and 7M$.
 ForestAdmin started out as part of [eFounder](https://www.efounders.com/), a start-up studio that has created many successful companies such as [Mailjet](https://www.efounders.com/companies/mailjet), [Spendesk](https://www.efounders.com/companies/spendesk), [Front](https://www.efounders.com/companies/front), [Slite](https://www.efounders.com/companies/slite), [Aircall](https://www.efounders.com/companies/aircall) and more.
 I have worked both as an employee of eFounder and ForestAdmin and knowing this ecosystem made my skills step up a lot.
 - BigSeed Studio (founder): I am now working in my own business on my own indie video game.
 The idea is to alternate between the development of my game and periods of consulting / freelance.

 ## Skills